Phuire-Research/Stratimux/Axium.md

 ## Axium Qualities for Internal Use
 Please avoid using these qualities, but are providing explanations to understand the inner workings of the axium.
 * addConceptsFromQue - This will be ran from the internal axium principle and take all concepts added to said que to include within the axium and increment the current generation.
-* appendActionListToDialog - Takes the final output of a strategy and appends such into a STRX dialog if storeDialog is set to True.
+* appendActionListToDialog - Takes the final output of a strategy and appends such into a Stratimux dialog if storeDialog is set to True.
 * badAction - If logging is set to true, this will log any BadAction via its payload of the invalidated action that is created from the primeAction() helper function.
 * conclude - This is a pure action that has no reducer or method.
 And will only be issued upon the conclusion of an ActionStrategy.
 If ownership is part of the concept load.
 This allows for the conclude to clear the final action's locks via its OwnershipLedger Entries.
 * initializePrinciples - Is a delayed action to allow for the internal set up of the axium at run time.